This article was updated on August 5, 2018.

 Today, technology has opened up a whole new world of potential employees with different skill sets and the ability to easily hire workers from around the world.
-Additionally, workers are more interested in doing work that matters to them personally and adding skills that interest them than remaining with one firm for the entire length of their career, according to The Evolution of Work report.
+Additionally, workers are more interested in doing work that matters to them personally and adding skills that interest them than remaining with one firm for the entire length of their career, according to ADP RI.

 The Turnover Approach

 Based on these new realities, today's organizations should undertake new approaches to keeping talent agile.
 For some, the ideal approach is to pay employees a nice salary for their skills as long as they meet the organization's current needs.
 This approach doesn't promise job security and may require layoffs at times, but it allows businesses to hire the skills they need ad hoc.
 While this on-demand approach to hiring talent doesn't necessarily build loyalty, it works for many modern workers who are uninterested in long tenures and more interested in building their resumes and careers with various projects and experiences that matter to them.